Alejandro-FA/UPF-Deep_Learning/P2/report.md

 | Loss function            | $\text{Cross Entropy Loss}$ |
 | Optimizer                | $\text{Adam}$               |

-After $2000$ training iterations, the model manages an overall accuracy of $92.5\%$, correctly classifying the $99.86\%$ of the non-corrupted sentences and $40.45\%$ of the corrupted ones.
-The accuracy evolution can be seen in this graph
+After $2000$ training iterations, the model manages an overall accuracy of $94.1\%$, correctly classifying the $99.89\%$ of the non-corrupted sentences and $53.8\%$ of the corrupted ones.
+The accuracy evolution can be seen in this graph:

 <img src="Results/fig5.png" style="zoom:30%"></img>